Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: The matrix function .

+For a different motif for the given translation group this determinant would change by a monomial factor.

-Let $\C$ be a crystal framework with a given isometry group $\T$.
-If $\C$ is in Maxwell counting equilibrium, that is, if $d|F_v|=|F_e|$, then we may form the polynomial ~~$\det(\Phi_\C(z))$ of the matrix function associated with a particular motif.
-This is a polynomial in the coordinate functions $z_i$ and their complex conjugates $\ol{z_i}$, that is, a multi-variable trigonometric polynomial on the $d$-torus.
-We remove dependence on the motif and formally define the \textit{crystal polynomial} $p_\C(z)$, associated with $\C$ and a lexicographic monomial ordering, as the product $z^\gamma\det(\Phi_\C(z))$ where $\gamma$ is chosen so that
+{\bf Polynomials for crystal frameworks.} Let $\C$ be a crystal framework in $\bR^d$ with a given isometry group $\T$.
+If $\C$ is in Maxwell counting equilibrium then we may form the polynomial ~$\det(\Phi_\C(z))$ of the matrix function associated with a particular motif.
+This is a polynomial in the coordinate functions $z_i$ and their complex conjugates $\ol{z_i}$, and is possibly identically zero.
+In the nonzero case we remove dependence on the motif and formally define the \textit{crystal polynomial} $p_\C(z_1,\dots ,z_d)$, associated with the pair $\C, \T$ and a lexicographic monomial ordering, as the product $\alpha z^\gamma\det(\Phi_\C(z))$ where the multi-power $\gamma$ and the scalar $\alpha$ are chosen so that

 (i) $p_\C(z)$ is a linear combination of nonnegative power monomials,

 (ii) $p_\C(z)$ has minimum total degree, and

 (iii) $p_\C(z)$ has leading monomial with coefficient $1$.